Cure your imposter syndrome

 For a lot of developers, the number of things to learn can feel never-ending.
 Particularly so if, like me, you are self-taught.

-As well as keeping up with all the new technologies, tools and processes, we need to find time to learn all that foundational computer science knowledge.
+We’re constantly keeping up with new technologies, tools and frameworks, but we also need to find time to learn all that foundational computer science knowledge.
 It’s awkward when colleagues casually refer to some concept we’ve never even heard of.

 The Computer Science Book